NEURoboticsClub/Robot-Dog-Old/README.md

 2. Python 2.7 installed in PI
 ## Step 0: Prepare the workspace directory in both machine:
-Copy the cpu directory in your machine.
+Copy the cpu directory into your machine (non-pi).
-Copy the pi directory in your pi
+Copy the pi directory into your pi

 ## Step 1: Run ros-master, cpu-node, bridge-nodes:
 ### OPTION 1: ros-master and cpu-node in cpu, bridge-nodes in pi: